 6. Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?

-- 2 Yes, the medical school has both compost and recycling programs accessible to students and faculty. - 1 The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.
+2 Yes, the medical school has both compost and recycling programs accessible to students and faculty.
+1 The medical school has either recycling or compost programs accessible to students and faculty, but not both.
+0 There is no compost or recycling program at the medical school.
+Score explanation: Recycling bins are available around campus alongside normal bins to encourage recycling.